SocioProphet/valuenetworks/README.md

 valuenetwork
 =====================

-**Note: this version of this repo is no longer being maintained.
+**Note: this version of this repo is no longer being maintained.**

 Several forks have active users and maintainers.
 Some of them have additional features.
-I'll add some notes about versions in current use after I do some research.**
+Here are some notable versions that are still in use and being maintained.

+* Sensorica is using https://github.com/Sensorica/VerdunNRP which is a lot like the original version with a lot of bugs fixed.
+* Freedom Coop's fork https://github.com/FreedomCoop/valuenetwork upgraded the code to Django 1.11, and added the FairCoin crypto currency, membership application forms and fees, and a Work app with access permissions by project membership.
+* The [Open Cooperative Ecosystem project](https://docs.opencoopecosystem.net/) added a new UI https://github.com/opencooperativeecosystem/agent which is still in progress.
+* LearnDeep forked the Freedom Coop fork as well as the OCE new UI: https://github.com/LearnDeepMilwaukee

+**Original readme:**

 A prototype of Value Network Accounting, being developed in collaboration with http://www.sensorica.co/ , a pioneering value network.